amcquistan/java-for-devs/High Level Into to Java for Developers.md

 ##### Class Members

-Java classes are composed of members that can be separated into fields which hold state data and methods which provide behavior usually based off the state held in fields.
-Both fields and methods are further subdivided into class members (aka static) and instance members.
-Methods are required to specify their return types which can be any primitive or reference type or, could return nothing and in that case are known as void.
+Java classes are composed of members that can be separated into fields holding state data and methods providing behavior usually based off the state held in fields.
+Fields and methods are further subdivided into class members (aka static) and instance members.

+Methods are required to specify their return types which can be any primitive or reference type or, they may return nothing and are referred to as void methods.

-There is one more thing to meantion about class members, specifically fields, which is that until they are explicitly initalized they receive default values as listed below.
+Class fields members which are not explicitly initalized receive default values as listed below.

 * numeric primitives like double and int are implicitly initialized to zero (ie, ints are 0 and doubles are 0.0)
 * booleans default to false
 * reference types default to null

+Additionally, locally scoped variables (ie, those within a set of curly brackets at the method level and lower like an if statement) may be given the var keyword in place of a primitive or reference type.

 *Code samples from class_members project*